noeyislearning/noeyislearning/data/markdowns/coding-challenges/divide-array-into-arrays-with-max-difference.md

 6. `return res`: Finally, the method returns the result list `res`, which contains all the valid groups of three numbers.

 This method assumes that the length of `nums` is a multiple of 3.
 If it's not, the code will raise an `IndexError` when it tries to access `nums[i + 2]` for the last group.
 You might want to add a check at the beginning of the method to handle this case.

+## Acknowledgement

+This problem is taken from LeetCode.
+The original problem can be found [here](https://leetcode.com/problems/divide-array-into-arrays-with-max-difference/).